rocrill/velo_city/README.md

  * About page

- * Products page

- * Product detail page
+ * Product list and product detail page

  * Blog list and blog detail pages